Dual Diagnosis Treatment

 - Personality disorders

-You’ll participate in individual and group therapy to process emotions.
-These experiences help you develop addiction recovery skills and relapse prevention strategies.
-We offer a blend of treatment options depending on your needs.
+You’ll participate in individual and group therapy to explore difficult emotions.
+We’ll also help you develop addiction recovery skills and relapse prevention strategies.
+Promises offers a blend of treatment options depending on your needs.
 Our inpatient dual diagnosis programs typically include:

 Assessing Your Physical and Behavioral Health